ktaylor63/southeast/site/content/wildlife/fishes/alligator-gar.md

 Known populations of alligator gar currently exist only in the lower Mississippi River Valley from Oklahoma to the west, from Arkansas to the north, from Texas and portions of Mexico to the south, and east to Florida.

-{{< figure class="photo-center" src="/images/pages/alligator-gar-range.jpg" alt="A map of the Southeaster US with locations from the midwest all the way to the Gulf of Mexico." caption="A map of current and historic range of the alligator gar.
+{{< figure class="photo-center" src="/images/pages/alligator-gar-range.jpg" alt="A map of the Southeaster US with locations from the midwest all the way to the Gulf of Mexico." caption="A map of current and historical range of the alligator gar.
 Map by USFWS." >}}

 ### Key